Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: StreamTrap : Construction Details

 \subsection{One Trigger, Multiple Frames: Burst Images}

 Camera trap devices capture bursts of images when motion is detected, with each burst containing 3 to over 10 frames, which we refer to as a \emph{sequence}.
 Using sequence IDs and frame-order metadata, we assign all frames from each sequence to a single split (train or test).
-As shown in \cref{fig:burst}, frames within a sequence are captured within seconds and depict the same animal, resulting in extremely high visual correlation.
-Splitting such frames across train and test would therefore introduce temporal leakage, artificially inflating performance.
+As shown in \cref{fig:burst}, frames within a sequence are captured within seconds, share nearly identical backgrounds and viewpoints, and depict the same animal, resulting in extremely high visual correlation.
+Splitting such frames across train and test would therefore introduce severe temporal leakage, artificially inflating performance by allowing near-duplicate content to appear in both splits.
 To avoid this, we enforce strict sequence-level splitting.

 While splits are defined at the sequence level, each image is treated as an independent training and evaluation sample.
 We acknowledge that explicitly modeling intra-sequence correlations may further improve performance, but it is beyond our current scope.
-Moreover, evaluating at the sequence level, via single-frame downsampling or aggregating predictions across sequences, could provide a more realistic setting.
+Moreover, evaluating at the sequence level, via single-frame downsampling or aggregating predictions across sequences, could provide a more realistic and potentially more challenging setting.
 Quantifying the resulting dataset size reduction and performance shifts remains an important direction for future work.